haiku/firmware/u-boot/README.md

+# U-Boot Binaries

-u-boot firmware binaries for various devices.
+u-boot firmware binaries for various arm,arm64 devices.
 These files are generally used by the [rune](https://github.com/haiku/rune) tool.

 ----------